-Measurement of Noise-Emission of a Letter-Labeling MachineRecordings: Carsten Busch and Gerd Heinz
+Measurement of a Letter-Labeling MachineRecordings: Carsten Busch and Gerd Heinz

 Images, movies and report: Gerd Heinz

-(Many thanks to Dr. Kinnemann AEG-Postautomation Berlin/Konstanz for his help)
+(Many thanks to Dr. Georg Kinnemann from AEG-Postautomation Berlin for his support)

-In October 1996 Dr. Kinnemann gave us the chance to record the emission of a letter-labeling machine.
-We find main locations of noise emissions in the acoustic images.
+Dr. Kinnemann gave us the chance to record the emission of a letter-labeling machine.
+We find some unexpected locations of noise emissions in the acoustic images.

 (a) Arrangement at October 15, 1996.
-Right in the background is the black 16-channel microphone array, in front the letter labeling machine.
+Right in the background we see the black 16-channel microphone array, in front we see the letter labeling machine.